The 8 Best Meal Prep Containers for Quick and Easy Meals, According to Customers

 One of the biggest debates in meal prep is whether it matters what material your containers are made from.
 Plastic and glass are the most common choices.
 The answer?
 It depends on your priorities.

-"Glass meal-prep containers are obviously better for the environment, but when it comes to our bodies, both are safe if you know what to look for," explains Talia Koren, founder of Workweek Lunch.
-(Speaking of things that are good for the environment—consider investing in these eco-friendly products on Amazon that will help reduce your daily waste.)
+"Glass meal prep containers are obviously better for the environment, but when it comes to our bodies, both are safe if you know what to look for," explains Talia Koren, founder of Workweek Lunch.
+(Related: 7 Simple Ways to Create a More Eco-Friendly Home)

 "Plastic containers that are BPA-free and made for food storage are totally safe to use and put in the microwave," she says.
 Food-safe containers will have the number 1, 2, 4, or 5 on the bottom.
 This indicates the type of plastic used to make the container.
 If a container has 3, 6, or 7 on the bottom, it's not safe to use.